 Interventions include: establishment of a hierarchy of provincial nodes with clearly defined functions and interventions per node and development of specific Corridor Plans to co-ordinate interventions around provincial corridors.
+A KZN Densification Strategy is in development; this will provide the framework for the strategy of densification - concentration of people around logistics corridors with reference to a region-wide hierarchy of nodes.

-7.1.1 Increase in population density within designated development areas
+7.1.1 Increase in the population density within designated development areas